 A recent study, When Women Lead, Firms Win, conducted by Daniel J. Sandberg, showed that firms with a high level of gender diversity on their board of directors have been more profitable than companies with a low level of gender diversity.

-This result supports the inclusion of gender diversity as a relevant and important metric in SAM’s Corporate Sustainability Assessment (CSA), an annual evaluation of companies’ sustainability practices in different dimensions.
+This result supports the inclusion of gender diversity as a relevant and important metric in CSA, an annual evaluation of companies’ sustainability practices in different dimensions.
 Gender diversity is evaluated through the Corporate Governance and Labor Practice Indicators outlined in the CSA.

-S&P Dow Jones Indices uses SAM’s information to generate the S&P DJI ESG Scores, which focus on the most financially material and relevant ESG signals within specific industries.
+S&P Dow Jones Indices uses S&P Global’s information to generate the S&P DJI ESG Scores, which focus on the most financially material and relevant ESG signals within specific industries.
 With these scores, S&P Dow Jones Indices designed the S&P ESG Index Series.
-This global series of indices provides improved ESG representation while offering a risk/return profile similar to that of the respective benchmark.
+This global series of indices provides improved ESG representation while offering a overall industry group weights similar to that of the respective benchmark.

 One of the potential benefits of ESG indices is to have greater exposure to companies with above-average female representation on their board of directors.
 We found that the S&P Latin America Emerging LargeMidCap ESG Index has 18.7% more exposure to companies with at least 15% female representation on their boards, as compared with the S&P Latin America LargeMidCap (see Exhibit 2).